sontek/monkeystud/README.md

 nine are used.
 The best three card hand made from one hole card and three community cards wins the hand.
 The hand ranks are: high card, pair, straight, flush, trips, straight flush.
 Seats are shuffled every hand.
-Ante is 1% of player's chip count.
+Ante is 1/2 of the first player's chips, 1/4 of the second player's chips, and so on.
-There are no-limit, check-raise allowed, betting rounds after the hole card, flop, turn, and river.
+There are no-limit betting rounds after the hole card, flop, turn, and river.

 A bot must implement the `play()` function, and optionally `observe()`.